bichngocbui/Python-in-GoogleColab-Retail-Customer-Segmentation-RFM-Analysis/README.md

     plt.show()
 ```
 ![image](https://github.com/user-attachments/assets/c49e0c25-d81f-4bb8-aea7-9403b7d0bcc4)
+#### Insight
+- The peak distribution from 20-25 days indicates that customers typically return to make purchases after 1-2 months.
+- Most customers have transacted in the last 3-4 months.
+- A small number of customers have not transacted for more than 6 months to over a year.
+#### Action
+- Retain frequent customers: For customers who purchase every 1-2 months, maintain engagement through regular promotional programs and newsletters about new products.
+- Reactivate low-frequency customers: For those who haven’t purchased in over 6 months, implement special campaigns such as personalized offers and exclusive promotions to encourage them to return.
+- Closely monitor customers nearing their buying cycle: Establish channels to remind customers of new offers or products of interest as they approach 1-2 months without a purchase.
 ![image](https://github.com/user-attachments/assets/d99245f4-a009-4f26-8d0f-5f9f78e2881e)
+#### Insight
+- Strong right skew, with most customers making fewer than 50 purchases.
+- The peak distribution is close to 0, indicating that most customers only purchase 1-2 times.
+- A small number of customers have high purchase frequency (over 150 times).
+#### Action
+- Increase purchase frequency for low-frequency customers: Utilize remarketing strategies or provide incentives for the next purchase immediately after the first transaction to encourage customers to return.
+- Loyalty programs: For customers who have purchased more than 1-2 times, develop point accumulation or discounts for future purchases to increase shopping frequency.
+- Maintain high-frequency customers: Create special programs or personalized service packages for customers with high purchase frequency to ensure their continued loyalty to the brand.
 ![image](https://github.com/user-attachments/assets/2bc87bd6-df7a-4005-aaca-439ed4a9a90f)
+### Insight
+- Strong right skew, with most customers having low spending values.
+- A small number of customers have extremely high spending values (up to 250,000 currency units).
+#### Action
+- Upsell and cross-sell: For customers with low spending value, the business should enhance the introduction of related products (cross-sell) or higher-end versions of products they are purchasing (upsell).
+- Increase average order value: Use strategies like "combo," "buy more save more," or "free shipping on orders above a certain amount" to encourage customers to spend more per order.
+- Special care for high-value customers: For customers with high spending value, establish VIP offers, invite them to events, or offer experiences with new products to increase engagement and maintain high consumption levels.
 ```python
 # Define a list of colors to be used for the segments in the treemap.
 colors = ['#FF0000', '#00FFFF', '#FFFF00', '#A52A2A', '#800080', '#FF00CB', '#FFA500', '#FF00FF', '#736F6E']